missuhhleese/elisepython/Day4Notes.md

 ## Question 1: What the arithmetic operators and what types of Python objects (numbers, strings, etc) can they be used with?
 Type your answer in the space below.
 ```
+addition, subtraction, multiplication, and division modulo (%) operator that gives the remainder, and ** which makes a power relationship.
 ```

 ## Question 2: What is the modulo operator in Python?
 What does it do?
 Type your answer in the space between the back-ticks (`).
 ```
+it is the % sign and it gives the remainder in division.
 ```

 ## Question 3: Can you use operators with strings and lists?
 Type your answer in the space between the back-ticks (`).
 ```
+Yes.
+Use + to concatonate, and use * to repeat.
 ```

 ## Question 4: How would you change the list [4,5,6] to be [8,10,12] using the multiplication operator?
 Type your answer in the space between the back-ticks (`).
 ```
+[x * 2 for x in [4, 5, 6]
 ```

 ## Question 5: How would you combine the type lists ["hello"] and ["world"] using the addition operator?
 Type your answer in the space between the back-ticks (`).
 ```
+helloworld = "hello" + " " + "world"
 ```

 # Go to Day4.py for further instructions!